ULTIMATUM9000/My-Portfolio/README.md

 ### Cross-Destiny: Revolution-The Boundary Between Two Worlds- is a dynamic fighting game that is influenced by the Japanese Mecha Media, where you can fly around and defeat the opposing Mech.

 ## Cross Destiny Revolution Bullet Assets
 ### I made the code for most of the bullets used in Cross Destiny Revolution.
-Here is a link to an asset file containing these bullets.
+Here are links to the asset store and google drive containing the prefabs and scripts of the bullets.
 ### [Unity Asset Store](https://assetstore.unity.com/packages/slug/227152), [Google Drive](https://drive.google.com/file/d/1LAEUT0jts7ejEZfkPX9w2nysMG71XMcz/view?usp=sharing)

 ## Get Trashed (Capstone 02)